 Here are the top signs that indicate you are on a road to recovery, over your past relationship and ready for a new chapter in love:

 1. You are unaffected by your ex’s actions.

-During a breakup, we often move through different phases of emotional outbursts (1) :
+During a breakup, we often move through different phases of emotional outbursts:

-- The first of which is being desperate for answers – asking yourself and seeking answers from your close friends and family members about what exactly went wrong, feeling clueless and disoriented about why the other person left you.
+- The first phase is being desperate for answers – asking yourself and seeking answers from your close friends and family members about what exactly went wrong, feeling clueless and disoriented about why the other person left you.

-- The second is being in denial.
-Here, we keep on telling ourselves lies about it being ‘just a bad phase’ to move over.
+- The second phase is being in denial.
+Here, we keep telling ourselves lies about it being ‘just a bad phase’ to get over.

 3. You notice others and find them attractive.